graphql/graphql.github.io/src/pages/blog/welcome-tsc-members-2025.md

 ## Open Working Groups and the Role of the TSC

 GraphQL is an open project.
-All are welcome to join our (https://github.com/graphql/graphql-wg/)[working group] meetings, champion proposals for project-wide improvements, or contribute directly across our open source projects.
+All are welcome to join our [working group](https://github.com/graphql/graphql-wg/) meetings, champion proposals for project-wide improvements, or contribute directly across our open source projects.

-It's been critical to keep access to these working groups open, but it does mean a rotating cast of contributors over time.
+It has been critical to keep access to these working groups open, but it does mean a rotating cast of contributors over time.
 The primary role of the TSC is to provide continuity as the stewards of this group and our processes, and co-owners of our technical projects.

 While the TSC is a closed group, our focus is always on strengthening the work that happens in our open Working Group meetings—that is where technical work moves forward.